 The Genie from Down Under follows Penelope Towns (Alexandra Milman), a former rich English snob whose mother Diana (Anna Galvin) has run out of money after the death of her father.
 It was created in the 8 year period between seasons 2 and 3 of Round the Twist by the same production crew (the ACTF).

 While searching through her attic, Penelope finds an opal, and upon rubbing it, out pops an Australian man and his son who claim to be genies, and that they will grant Penelope's wishes in exchange for their freedom.
-Penelope names the pair Bruce and Baz, and decides she'd rather keep the genies in her service then set them free.
-However, when she wishes for 20 million pounds, she is transported to a ranch in the Australian Outback, where she's informed she has inherited 500 acres of land worth 20 million.
+Penelope names the pair Bruce (Rhys Muldoon, replaced in the second season by Sandy Winton) and Baz (Glenn Meldrum), and decides she'd rather keep the genies in her service than set them free.
+However, when she wishes for 20 million pounds, she is transported to a rundown ranch in the Australian Outback, where she's informed she has inherited 500 acres of land worth 20 million.

 - Brought Down to Normal: Bruce spend an episode as human because of a bet with Penelope.
 He has difficulty getting by, since an ancient Flying Carpet license is not a substitute for a driver's license.

 - Children Are Innocent: Baz is far more trusting, friendly and gullible than his cynical father Bruce, despite having been a genie for just as long as him.
 In one episode, he talks his father out of using the opal to free themselves by trapping others as genies in their place.
 In the final episode, he's even okay with staying a genie because his father has married Penelope's mom, and he's even happy to think of her as his new sister rather than his old master.

 - Fountain of Youth: After Penelope forces him to grant over 200 wishes in an hour, Bruce intentionally makes a wish of hers backfire, turning her into a baby.